 What contributes to poor digestion?

-The delicate ecosystem in the gut can be disrupted due to several factors, including:
+The delicate ecosystem in your gut can be disrupted due to several factors, including:

 - Overuse of antibiotics